TycheSoftwares/send-a-friend-addon/send-booking-invites-to-friends/readme.txt

 4. Email sent to a friend.

 == Changelog ==

+= 1.3 =
+* This update to the addon contains compatibility changes for WooCommerce version 3.0.0 and higher.
+Backward compatibility with lower versions of WooCommerce has been retained.

 = 1.2 =
 * Fixed an issue where warnings were displayed on the front-end product page for a variable product using attribute or variation level booking lockout.